arnewohletz/AllMyNotes/source/howto/network/ssh.rst

 To shorten this you may create a config file to store all these parameters.

 #.
-Create the config file in your .ssh directory:
+On the client machine, create the config file in your ``.ssh`` directory
+   (if not already present):

+    .. prompt:: bash

         touch ~/.ssh/config

 #.
 Open the file and add your config, for example, like this: